Improve the Air Quality of Your Home

 The importance of air quality

 Air quality can be an essential factor in your health.
 It is one of the most significant aspects you control as a homeowner!
-The number of pollutants and chemicals found in buildings has been shown to have significant effects on those with allergies and asthma, so making changes around the house can have significant impacts on your comfort.
+The number of pollutants and chemicals found in buildings has been shown to significantly affect those with allergies and asthma, so making changes around the house can dramatically impact your comfort.

 Ways to improve air quality in your home